Dockerman Docs

 Trivy settings

 Use Trivy settings to set the Trivy binary path, the vulnerability database update interval, and the default severity filters.
+The panel also runs a CLI version check and offers a one-click Update button when a newer Trivy CLI release is available (added in v5.3.0).
 See Scan with Trivy for the scan flow.